Bikes & Riding

 Travel & Accommodation

-Our 25 year’s experience in India has enabled us to develop close relationships with many boutique style hotels with emphasis on heritage style properties.
-There is some variation in standard, but all rooms have their own toilet/shower, towels, air conditioning and clean fresh bed linen.
+Our decades of experience in India has enabled us to develop close relationships with many boutique style hotels with emphasis on heritage style properties.
+There is some variation in standard across our various tours but all are 4-5 star properties with a mix of comfort, character and location.
+All rooms have their own toilet/shower, towels, air conditioning and clean fresh bed linen.
 All breakfasts and most dinners are included in the tour cost.
 After a hard day on the road we are certainly not ‘roughing it’.

 For tour participants travelling alone the single accommodation supplement applies.
 If you are a single traveler and wish to share accommodation we will endeavour to find a suitable room mate but we cannot guarantee this.